AdaCore/cuda/doc/build_architecture.rst

       for Object_Dir use "obj/device";

       for Target use "cuda";
-      for Runtime ("ada") use "device-cuda";

-      for Create_Missing_Dirs use "True";

       for Library_Name use "kernel";
       for Library_Dir use "lib";

       package Compiler is
-         for Switches ("ada") use ("-gnatX", "-O2", "-gnatn");
+         for Switches ("ada") use CUDA_API_Device.Compiler'Switches ("ada");
       end Compiler;

+      for Archive_Builder use CUDA_API_Device'Archive_Builder;

    end Device;

 A few things are noteworthy here:

+ - The project depends on ``cuda_api_device.gpr``, which contains various configuration elements related to CUDA.
  - The target is identified as being ``cuda``.
 This is what will be needed by gprbuild to know which compiler is to be used.
- - The runtime is set to ``device-cuda``.
-This is the specific restricted Ada run-time that contains specifically capabilities available for the device.
- - The compiler switches include ``-O2`` and ``-gnatn``, as to ensure maximum performances on the device.
+ - The compiler switches are coming from the package CUDA_API_Device, and include specialized switches necessary for CUDA.
+User can add to these switches.
- - The compiler switches also include ``-gnatX``.
-While not strictly necessary, a number of capabilites are being added to the Ada programming language to make it easier to develop cuda applications.
+ - The archive builder is coming from CUDA_API_Device.

 This project can be easily built with a gprbuild command::

-  $> gprbuild -P device.gpr
+  $> gprbuild -P device.gpr -Xgpu_arch=sm_75

+Note the additional parameter on the command line ``-Xgpu_arch=sm_75``.
+It is necessary to specify the GPU architecture for which you're compiling to.
+In this case, ``sm_75`` corresponds to the Turning family of GPUs.
+You will want to adjust depending on the actual hardware that you're targetting.
+Supported options are docmented in the project ``cuda_api_device.gpr``.

 The result of this is the creation of a library in the form of a fatbinary under lib/libkernel.fatbin.o.
 This fatbinary contains the device code ready